chrisnajman/costs-calculator/README.md

 ## HTML

 - `template` used for dynamic (`table`) rows.
 - The `table` container has a `max-height`.
-When this reached, scrollbars appear.
+When this is reached, scrollbars appear.

 ## Javascript